chrislo27/RhythmHeavenRemixEditor/docs/Out-of-memory-on-music.md

 for Linux/macOS.
 Replace the line `java -jar RHRE3.jar` with the below:

 ```
-java -jar -Xmx1024m RHRE3.jar
+java -jar -Xmx1024m RHRE.jar
 ```

 >`Xmx1024m` indicates that you want a max of 1024 MB allocated.
 Change that value if you need to.

-Now, you must **ALWAYS** run RHRE3 through that file, or else the *settings will be ignored*.
+Now, you must **ALWAYS** run RHRE through that file, or else the *settings will be ignored*.

 There is no way to omit this requirement.